StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 # scripts use StatisticalRethinking.
 If mcmc sampling is
 # needed, it must be loaded before StatisticalRethinking:

-@quickactivate "StatisticalRethinkingStan"
 using StanSample
-using StanOptimize              # If quap() is used. using StatisticalRethinking
+using StanQuap             # If quap() is used. using GLM, Distributions, StatsBase    # ,...
+Possibly many more. using StatisticalRethinking using StatisticalRethinkingPlots, StatsPlots, Plots

 # To access e.g. the Howell1.csv data file:
 df = CSV.read(sr_datadir("Howell1.csv"), DataFrame)